Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

-Moderate exercise is low level exercise like walking, cycling on flat ground, skipping, riding a scooter, walking the dog and walking to school.
+Moderate exercise is low level exercise like walking, cycling on flat ground, skipping, riding a scooter, walking the dog or walking to school.
 Moderate exercise raises your heart rate and makes you sweat.
 One way to tell if you’re working at a moderate level is if you can still talk, but can’t sing the words to a song.

 Vigorous activity makes you breathe fast and hard.
 You won’t be able to say more than a few words without pausing for breath.